-The air recirculation mode cannot be activated when the air conditioner is in the front defrosting mode " w "."
+The air recirculation mode cannot be activated when the air conditioner is in the front defrosting mode " \(\overline{w} \)".

-- To switch to the automatic control mode, push the " a a in intake control button for approximately 2 seconds.
+- To switch to the automatic control mode, push the " co" air intake control button for approximately 2 seconds.
 The indicator lights (both air recirculation and outside air circulation sides) will flash twice, and then the air intake will be controlled automatically.